 That's the reason why Congress was so determined to take it out of the hands of the people who previously had it and put it into the hands of the people who would control it much, much more in alignment with the power centers of the United States and their agenda, beginning with not allowing as much Israel criticism that's already happening.

-I think a lot of people are very surprised by that valuation because it's a good substack.
+I think a lot of people were very surprised by that valuation because it's a good sub stack.

 Its footprint is actually quite light.

-So 150 million dollars, I think, to a lot of people felt like this is a radical overvaluation.
+So $150 million, I think, to a lot of people felt like this is a radical overvaluation.

-But I think the much more important thing were these reports that CBS News didn't, in its new, under its new extremely pro-Israel ownership, didn't just want to buy the free press and integrate it into CBS, but also make Barry Weiss personally elevate her to some extremely important role,
+But I think the much more important thing with these reports that CBS News didn't, in its new, under its new extremely pro-Israel ownership, didn't just want to buy the free press and integrate it into CBS, but also make Barry Weiss personally elevate her to some extremely important role overseeing the editorial content of CBS News, almost being like an ombudsman-like figure,

-Most have eliminated that, but the New York Times, the Washington Post used to have ombudsman, and every Sunday they would say, oh, this big article ran it created controversy, and they would be free to criticize the paper.
+Most have eliminated that, but the New York Times, Washington Post, used to have ombudsman, and every Sunday they would say, oh, this big article ran, it created controversy, and they would be free to criticize the paper.

-She's going to skip over everybody and report directly to David Ellison, who's the owner of this company, and that now controls these media properties.
+She's going to skip over everybody and report directly to David Ellison, who's the owner of this company that now controls these media properties.

 And, you know, on the one hand, I understand people wanted to pick this as some sort of triumph of new media.

-You know, to pick Barry Weiss as this kind of brilliant entrepreneur.
+You know, depict Barry Weiss as this kind of brilliant entrepreneur.

-And I I guess on some level, you can justify that credit, that praise.
+And I guess on some level, you can justify that credit, that praise.

 That's what led to a big part of the success of the free press initially.